 Stative verbs are not used in continuous forms.

-Stative verbs are not used in continuous forms as they show the state of the subject.
+Stative verbs are not used in continuous forms as they show the state of the subject, not any dynamic action.
 So, don’t make the mistake of using stative verbs in continuous tenses.

 - We are loving the class. ❌